 It all depends on use case, including amount of wastewater, amount of solid materials hitting the drains, and application.
 For instance, a food processing facility that performs frequent equipment wash-downs process will need to empty its production floor catch basins more frequently than its loading dock catch basins.

 Stainless steel drainage systems, such as the Slot Drain, are corrosion-resistant and compatible with any cleaning product.
-Fiberglass and galvanized steel drainage systems require cleaning products with moderate pH values (neither too acidic or too basic).
+Galvanized steel drainage systems require cleaning products with moderate pH values (neither too acidic or too basic).

 Yes, slot drains will come with all the hardware needed for installation.
 The drain bodies come pre-assembled, reducing installation time.
 Wooden stakes are recommended for adding stability to the drain while pouring concrete, but these are not provided.